About Penang

 #

-- Remove Shoes: When entering someone's home, it's customary to remove your shoes as a sign of respect.
+- Shoes Off: When entering someone's home or a place of worship, always remove your shoes as a sign of respect.

 #